leotiger/lingua-forge/README.md

 ## Recommended companions

 **[Loco Translate](https://wordpress.org/plugins/loco-translate/)** — for translating third-party plugin and theme strings (`.po`/`.mo` editing, automatic language-pack sync, developer extraction).
 Integrates cleanly alongside Lingua Forge with no conflicts.

 ---

+## Built on Lingua Forge

+Lingua Forge is also a foundation other plugins build on, not just a standalone tool.

+**[Agnosis](https://github.com/leotiger/agnosis)** — a free, federated WordPress plugin for independent artist collectives: artists submit work by email, AI writes the description and corrects weak photos, and published work federates to Mastodon and Pixelfed via ActivityPub.
+Agnosis declares Lingua Forge as a required companion plugin (`Requires Plugins` header — WordPress refuses to activate Agnosis without it) and relies on it for every multilingual surface: the required language field at artist admission, per-recipient locale-switched emails, and native-language fidelity for artwork titles and slugs.
+A companion FSE block theme, [agnosis-theme](https://github.com/leotiger/agnosis-theme), ships alongside it.
+Live at [agnosis.art](https://agnosis.art).

+If you're building a plugin that needs multilingual routing rather than reinventing it, Lingua Forge's public API — `linguaforge_trigger_translation()`, the REST endpoints, and the hooks documented in [CONTRIBUTING.md](CONTRIBUTING.md) — is designed to be built on the same way.

+---